 The design for a performance pavilion for the arts and music festival of Horst takes inspiration from the ancient architecture of festivals, celebrations and large rituals.
 A single gesture of a large floating roof transforms a concrete square cut in the terrain as found to a dance floor and central stage.
 The low hanging and voluminous presence of the architecture above the visitors manifests reminiscent of the history of the place as a former military site and as a rapprochement of two landscape motifs.

-program: pavilion and performance stage
+Type: Pavilion and performance stage

-client: Horst Art and Music
+For: Horst Art and Music

-Tomas Dirrix, Léa Alapini, Ada Finci Terseglav
+Team: Tomas Dirrix, Léa Alapini, Ada Finci Terseglav